It’s Pimm’s o’clock! Anyone for Pimm’s? No. 1 Fruit Cup is a must drink for English summer, come rain or shine.

-A weird nation, the British.
-We have this great enthusiasm for all things summery, outdoorsey and al fresco.
+A weird bunch of nations, the British.
+We have this great enthusiasm for all things summery, outdoorsy and al fresco.
 We have a penchant for picnics: complete with boiled eggs, pies, baskets and blankets in the past and these days setting up a throwaway barbecue on random bits of green.

 The street parties - admittedly the Queen does not often have a jubilee or a birthday, though still twice as often as civilians - bunting and collective bake-offs de rigueur.
-Parties, wedding or not - outside!
+Parties, weddings or festivals - outside!
 Or at least under the marquees!

 Because during all those activities it invariably pisses down.